Scheduled at 11:15am in WB II on Wednesday, November 15 (2017).#10458

 - Creating accessible math and math graphs using MathType

 - Testing accessibile math with the NVDA screen reader

-Alternate Format, Assistive Technology, Including Accessibility in Curriculum, Uncategorized
+Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Darrin Evans is an Accessibility Technologist and the Director of the Virtual Learning Communities Professional Development Center.
 Darrin has a Master’s in Instructional Technology Darrin has over 15 years of experience in eLearning and accessibility of digital content.
 The Virtual Learning Community is a partnership between the 58 community colleges of the North Carolina Community College System and Wake Technical Community College.
 Darrin enjoys technology and is always looking for ways to make digital content more accessible to all learners.